-I love headbands.
+I love headbands so I’m sharing how to sew a handband with 4 tutorials I tested out!
 I think they look cute with a ponytail, they hide if I haven’t showered in days, they use up fabric scraps, and for whatever sensory reason they just feel good.
 Prepping for postpartum wear and life, sewing up some new headbands was #1 on my list and I thought I’d share the free patterns I tried out!

 First up is the only woven headband I sewed, with a super fast tutorial and pattern piece from Alice and Lois.
 This is also a great way to use up FOE (fold-over-elastic) scraps if you have them.
 I skipped the top-stitching because I’m lazy.
 I think this would be a pretty blank canvas for embroidery or applique as well.
 This used up a weird shaped scrap from my Serger Cover Tutorial.

 Second is a popular turban-esque style, I used the twisted headband tutorial from Do It Yourself Divas (I added a band to cover the seam).
 Super fast and I liked how it used up some really narrow strips of fabric.

 This was probably the fastest to sew, a modified narrow version of the ruched head wrap from Delia Creates.
 I still have a hunk of this fabric left for something fun; I also used it for a slouchy beanie to fit my son, seen in this post.

 Last but not least, a knit, gathered headband from Sew 4 Home.
 I added two bands (the plain black fabric) to cover the seams instead of fussing with folding and topstitching as tey did.
 This was the very last of one of my favorite fabrics; you can see where I used it in a maxi dress and leggings a while ago for a Greenstyle Creations blog tour.

 Bonus!
 I have since shared my own tutorial, the simplest out of the 5 and with really clear pictures.
 Check out how to make athletic headbands here.